 Now lets get into the minimum roof slope requirements based on the different types of roof coverings.

-Section R905 regulates many different types of roof covering material.
-Here is a list of the roofing materials regulated by the code requirements:
+Section R905 regulates many different types of roof covering materials used in residential construction.
+Here is a list of the roofing materials regulated by the 2021 International Residential Code:

 - Asphalt Shingles